fritzduchardt/ai-tools/fabric/patterns/devops_gitcommit/system.md

 feat: Add restic backup tool installation

 - Added restic binary download for x86_64 and arm architectures
-- Added installation tasks for restic with version pinning
+- Ensure pinned version to avoid unintended changes to the system